sefcom/honeyplc/README.md

 * utils/createfs.py - used to create fs.pickle
 * fs.pickle - fake filesystem
 * honeyfs/ - file contents for the fake filesystem - feel free to copy a real system here

+## Profiler Tool

+The Profiler tool creates creates a PLC Profile that can later be simulated by HoneyPLC.

+usage: profiler.py <address> <profile>

+Run profiler.py to create a new HoneyPLC profile.
+Write the IP address of the PLC host.
+Write the name of the profile to be created.
+A new directory with the profile data will be created.

+`python profiler.py 192.168.0.100 NewProfile`

 ## Experimental Data